emonney/QuickApp/README.md

 ## Installation

-*   Clone the [Git Repository](https://github.com/emonney/QuickApp.git) and edit with your favorite editor. i.e. Visual Studio
+*   Clone the [Git Repository](https://github.com/emonney/QuickApp.git) and edit with your favorite editor. e.g. Visual Studio, Visual Studio Code
+*   Install Project template from the Visual Studio Gallery and follow the usual File -> New Project -> Web -> QuickApp - to create a new Project from this template.
+    Lunch with `F5` or `Ctrl+F5` (The usual way)

->   Yeoman generator & Visual Studio VSIX package coming soon...
+>   Yeoman generator package coming soon...

-**IMPORTANT!** The file `themes.scss` uses SASS.
-Hence ensure SASS is installed and the bindings for your environment is right.
-If this confuses you delete the file and remove all references to it.

 **NOTE** For faster builds you can comment out the line `"postcompile": [ "node node_modules/webpack/bin/webpack.js --config webpack.config.vendor.js" ]` in the "`project.json`" file.
  This is only required for the first time build and when the vendor packages in the `webpack.config.vendor.js` file is modified.